LunaSare/spring2023-data-science/assignments/homework-vizualizing.md

    and `AXIS_2` that are over 20 and update the data frame.
 Then, remake the graph.
 7. DON'T DO: For this question you will use the package `dplyr` and the pipe operator `%>%`.
 To learn more about the pipe operator and how to use it, [watch this introductory video](https://www.youtube.com/watch?v=ui3VZeuN8QY). <!-- Another good introductory video on pipes: https://www.youtube.com/watch?v=3PMBr1RhdqM -->
-   Using the data without the outlier -- i.e., the data generated in (6), create a data fram called `abundance` that shows how the abundance of each species has been changing through time.
+   Using the data without the outlier -- i.e., the data generated in (6), create a data frame called `abundance` that shows how the abundance of each species has been changing through time.
    To do this, use the functions `group_by()`, `summarize()`, and `n()` to make a data frame with `YEAR`, `SPECIES`, and a `species_abundance` column that has the number of individuals